pombredanne/gsoc-2/README.md

 ## Getting in Touch

-The best way to get ahold of us is on IRC!
+The best way to get ahold of us is via the [mailing list](https://groups.google.com/forum/#!forum/pwntools-gsoc2015)!
 Feel free to join and introduce yourself, or ask any questions you may have!

+We're also available on IRC

 - IRC channel: `#pwntools` on Freenode
 - Nicks: `ebeip90`, `Idolf`, `br0ns`